 I learned some Spanish and a little about what it's like to live in another country.
 Sam Proctor - Blinn College View Entire Review

 I learned far too much to type it into this little box. including improving my spanish tremendously, I learned more about who I am as a person, what I want in my future life, how to be open to what life throws at you and discovered my love of traveling.
 Nicole Graziano - University of Colorado - Colorado Springs View Entire Review

-For our Winter Break (January or J-term) programs and custom sessions students study at Instituto Mediterraneo Sol (IMSOL) which is located in Granada's historic center.
-IMSOL attracts students from all over the world and its not uncommon to encounter several nationalities in the same class.
+For our Winter Break, Summer III (August), and custom sessions students study at Instituto Mediterraneo Sol (IMSOL) which is located in Granada's historic center.
+IMSOL attracts students from all over the world.
+It is not uncommon to encounter several nationalities in the same class.
 Spanish becomes your common language!
 This program is known for its small teacher-to-student ratio allowing for great Spanish immersion and acquisition.
 This is the ideal program for students interested in Spanish immersion and living in Spain.
 Granada is the perfect location due to its unique culture, wonderful student vibe, and relaxed atmosphere.

 Program Type(s):Study Abroad